-Due to this boom in popularity, mobile ads and landing pages can no longer be treated similarly to desktop advertising.
-Mobile users expect fast response time, clear directions, and optimized web pages.
+Due to this boom in popularity, mobile ads and landing pages can no longer be treated the same as desktop advertising.
+Mobile users expect fast response time, clear directions, and optimized landing pages.

 To increase conversions when a mobile user clicks on your ad, your landing pages should offer the same simplicity and ease of use.
 The following are a few reasons mobile landing pages lead to greater conversion rates for mobile ad campaigns.